 Located on the north eastern end of lake Superior in the region of Algoma, this small northern Ontario town has been crafting a reputation as snowmobiling's best of trail, aka, boondocking destination east of the prairies.
 Judging by the sleds lining the parking lots, it seems the effort is working.
 Blessed with the perfect combination of lake effect snow (courtesy of the largest fresh water lake in the world) at towns door step and thousands of acres of sparsely treed rolling hill and hydro corridors, Wawa's success is no surprise.

-As a trail rider and being powder curious, I made the trek north to hook up with the crew from Top Secret Boondocking to see what the hype is all about.
+As a trail rider and being powder curious, I made the trek north to see what the hype is all about.

-Welcome to Wawa and the headquarters of the Top Secret Boondocking.
+Welcome to Wawa.
 Compared to the landscape around it the little white cabin is just a drop in a bucket but hey, we're not here to sit around.
 A bit of chit chat and it’s time to ride.

 As a guide and Wawa Boondocking know it all (I say this in the most complimentary way), Russ Jones is always happy to share his knowledge and point you the right direction if you want to explore on you own.